congnghia0609/ntc-jgrpc/README.md

 # ntc-jgrpc
-ntc-jgrpc is a example java gRPC
+ntc-jgrpc is an example java gRPC

 ## Maven
 ```Xml